Valentin Bayer

 Valentin Bayer (born 8 December 1999) is an Austrian swimmer.
 He represented Austria at the 2019 World Aquatics Championships in Gwangju, South Korea.
 He competed in the men's 100 metre breaststroke and men's 200 metre breaststroke events.

 In 2017, he won the silver medal in the boys' 200 m breaststroke at the European Junior Swimming Championships held in Netanya, Israel.

 In 2020, he set a new Austrian record in the men's 100 metre breaststroke at the inaugural 4 Nations Meet held in Budapest, Hungary.

+Bayer competed in the men's 4 × 100 metre medley relay event at the 2024 Summer Olympics held in Paris, France.